-When aortic dissection is suspected based on your history and physical exam, time is of the essence.
+When aortic dissection is suspected, time is of the essence.
 You usually will be sent for an emergent computed tomography (CT) scan with intravenous contrast (a dye injected via a vein) so that doctors can look at blood flow in your aorta.

-If an aortic dissection is present, the CT scan will show blood flowing in the false channel and may show the part(s) of the aorta that is involved in the dissection.
-If you can’t get a CT scan, a transesophageal echocardiogram, where the ultrasound probe is placed in the esophagus behind the heart and aorta, sometimes is performed to look for the dissection in the ascending or descending thoracic aorta.
+If an aortic dissection is present, the CT scan will show blood flowing in the false channel and indicate the part(s) of the aorta involved in the dissection.
+A transesophageal echocardiogram, with the ultrasound probe placed in the esophagus behind the heart and aorta, sometimes is performed to look for the dissection in the ascending or descending thoracic aorta.

 For more information on these tests, visit our common diagnostic tests page.

 When an aortic dissection involves the aortic root or ascending aorta (Stanford Type A or DeBakey Types 1 and 2), the treatment is emergency surgery.
 The risk of death from aortic rupture increases with every hour from the onset of symptoms.
 The patient should undergo emergent open heart surgery.
 Sometimes this will require a transfer to a hospital that performs the procedure.